Learning Maono Link Software

 2. Scenes

-We offer preset scenes for Original, Podcast, Game, and Sing.
+The software includes four preset scenes: Original, Game, Stream and Sing.
 Each scene includes optimized audio presets tailored to specific use cases.
-Select the scene that matches your activity to automatically configure the ideal audio profile.
-Your settings remain active even after you close the Maono Link software.
+Select the scene that best matches your activity for an optimized audio experience.
+Clicking on any scene will automatically apply its preset sound configuration.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.